goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

 To create a web page which displays ``Hello World!``, you need to create a page and then register it using ``browser:page`` ZCML directive.
-In BlueBream, we call it as *Browser Page* or more generic term, *View* which can be used to refer XMLRPC, REST and other views.
+In BlueBream, it is called as *Browser Page* or more generic term, *View* which can be used to refer XMLRPC, REST and other views.
 By default, the default page which you are getting when you access: http://localhost:8080 is a page registerd like this.
 You